 - The legal fees to defend you.

-You must buy a certain level of auto and home insurance in order to buy umbrella coverage.
+You must buy a certain level of home and auto insurance in order to buy umbrella coverage.
 In other words, you can't buy the state-required minimum of car insurance to save money and then buy umbrella insurance.
 The minimums needed could be $300,000 in liability on both your auto and home insurance, for example.
 Your insurance agent can tell you.

 Who needs it: If you have assets to protect from lawsuits, such as a house and savings, umbrella insurance is a smart buy.
 Trusted Choice recommends buying an amount of liability equal to or greater than your net worth.
 That's because your net worth is potentially what you can be sued for.
 And having substantial assets can make you a prime lawsuit target.